Silverpeas/docker-silverpeas-prod/README.md

 	$ docker exec -u root -it silverpeas /bin/bash

 Inside the container, you can then update by hand the configuration of Silverpeas and Wildfly.

+To update one of the running container to a new version, just edit the `.env` file by specifying into it the new version of PostgreSQL or of Silverpeas and then:

+	$ docker compose up

+It will take care to stop the running container, then to build the new one from the new version of the image and finally to run it.
+As the data are stored into external volumes (and not in the container), the data of the application will be kept for the new running container.